Tech giants seek meeting with new Malaysian PM on foreign ship cable waiver - Up News Info

 The tech group said it was “very concerned” about last year’s decision.

-“This exemption had ensured that submarine cable repair works could be conducted efficiently within a short time frame, thus minimizing the duration and economic impact of cable disruptions,” their letter said, according to The Edge.
+“This exemption had ensured that submarine cable repair works could be conducted efficiently within a short time frame, thus minimizing the duration and economic impact of cable disruptions,” they said.

+Reuters did not have details on when and how the cables were damaged or what impact the damage has had on communications but MyIX said 98% of internet traffic runs on subsea cables.